iqqmuT/react-google-signin-button/README.md

 ![Preview Image](docs/sign-in-with-google.png)

 "Sign in with Google" button for React.
-Follows [official guidelines](https://developers.google.com/identity/branding-guidelines).
-Note that this module does not provide authentication itself, only a button.
+Follows [the official guidelines](https://developers.google.com/identity/branding-guidelines).
+Note that this module does not provide authentication itself; it only offers a button.

 ## Installation